Related Links

 How does Michael Phelps swim so fast?
 How does David Beckham bend those kicks?
 How do Venus and Serena Williams keep winning tennis tournaments?
 Training and determination are big parts of their success, but eating right also plays an important part in their performances.

-In this science fair project, you'll explore the connection between eating healthy foods and improving sports performance.
+In this science fair project, you will explore the connection between eating healthy foods and improving sports performance.
 You and a group of friends will form two test groups.
 Both groups will measure their physical fitness at the beginning of the experiment.
 Then the first group will try to eat as healthily as possible and follow the food pyramid recommendations, while the second group will continue to eat their normal diet.
 After four weeks, both groups will measure their physical fitness again.
 Do you think eating healthily will change the physical fitness levels of the people in the first group?
 What will happen to group number two's fitness levels?
 Get ready to find out if picking the right foods and the right amounts of each food can help you become a better athlete.
-Maybe one day we'll see you with an Olympic gold medal around your neck!
+Maybe one day we will see you with an Olympic gold medal around your neck!

 Questions